-The following table sets forth the compensation paid or accrued by CryoLife to CryoLife's Chief Executive Officer and the four other most highly paid executive officers of CryoLife for 2004 (the "Named Executives").
-The information presented is for the three year period ended December 31, 2004.
+The following table sets forth the compensation paid or accrued by CryoLife to CryoLife's Chief Executive Officer and the five other most highly paid executive officers of CryoLife for 2005 (the "Named Executives").
+The information presented is for the three year period ended December 31, 2005, or such shorter period as the individual was an executive officer.